Crowdestor Review 2023: Hands Off From This Platform!

 There are no costs or hidden fees for the most important functions when using Crowdestor.
 Both deposits and withdrawals are free, as is investing on the platform itself.
 Only when using the secondary market, where projects can be bought and sold, sellers pay a 2% transaction fee.

 On its website, Crowdestor advertises an average expected return of around 20%.
-If this rate of return is to be achieved is extremely questionable in view of the poor performance of the loan portfolio.
+To achieve this return is extremely questionable, considering the poor performance of the loan portfolio.

 Of the 340 loans in the current outstanding loan portfolio, only 26% are being repaid according to schedule.
 55% are in delay, the majority of which are 90+ days.
 19%, on the other hand, are already in the recovery process.

-Based on these figures, an average expected return of 20% seems absolutely utopian.
+Based on these figures, an average expected return of 20% seems absolutely delusional.

 Crowdestor Auto Invest